-JSP191 for Sickle Cell Disease ("SCD")
+Briquilimab for Sickle Cell Disease

 SCD is an inherited blood disorder that affects the hemoglobin protein in red blood cells that delivers oxygen to tissues and organs.
 Approximately 300,000 infants are born with SCD annually worldwide, and the number of cases is expected to significantly increase.
-Currently, HSCT is the only cure available for SCD.
+Currently, HCT is the only cure available for SCD.
 Allogeneic transplants as well as new autologous gene-edited transplants both currently rely on myeloablative conditioning with either busulfan or melphalan.
-We believe JSP191 could be a significant advance for patients, replacing these current agents which are known to be genotoxic and associated with limited efficacy and serious adverse effects, including veno-occlusive disease, infertility and secondary malignancies.
-JSP191 for SCD patients will be evaluated in a clinical trial collaboration with the National Heart, Lung, and Blood Institute ("NHLBI").
-We expect this study to start enrollment in 2022.
+We believe briquilimab could be a significant advance for patients, replacing these current agents which are known to be genotoxic and associated with limited efficacy and serious adverse effects, including veno-occlusive disease, infertility and secondary malignancies.
+Briquilimab for SCD patients is currently being evaluated in a clinical trial collaboration with the National Heart, Lung, and Blood Institute ("NHLBI").
+The NHLBI has reported data for the first three patients in this study, showing 100% donor myeloid chimerism at 30 days and increased levels of hemoglobin versus pre-transplant baseline.
+Additional enrollment is ongoing.

-JSP191 for Chronic Granulomatous Disease ("CGD")
+Briquilimab for Chronic Granulomatous Disease

 CGD is a rare, inherited disease of the immune system that develops in infancy or early childhood and results in severe and sometimes lifethreatening infections.
 Allogeneic hematopoietic stem cell transplant is a proven cure for CGD.
 However, its use is limited because of the associated serious adverse effects and limited efficacy of current conditioning agents used to deplete stem cells in preparation for transplantation.
-JSP191 for CGD patients will be evaluated in a clinical trial collaboration with the National Institute of Allergy and Infectious Diseases ("NIAID").
-We expect this study to start enrollment in 2022.
+Briquilimab for CGD patients will be evaluated in a clinical trial collaboration with the National Institute of Allergy and Infectious Diseases.
+Enrollment in this study is ongoing.

-JSP191 for GATA-2 MDS
+Briquilimab for GATA-2 MDS

 GATA-2 MDS is a type of MDS characterized by mutations in the GATA-2 gene resulting in complex phenotypes including increased risk of infection, deficiencies of immune cells such as B- and NK-cells and overall poor prognosis.
 Allogeneic stem cell transplant may be used to cure these patients; however, use of current conditioning agents can be difficult due to the fragile health status of these patients.
-JSP191-based conditioning for GATA-2 MDS patients will be evaluated in a clinical trial collaboration with the National Cancer Institute ("NCI").
+Briquilimab-based conditioning for GATA-2 MDS patients will be evaluated in a clinical trial collaboration with the National Cancer Institute ("NCI").
 We expect this study to start enrollment in 2022.